Documenting Fiori Launchpad with Fiori Tracker

 To start documenting your applications and catalogs together with links between them, you need to install “Fiori Tracker Core,” which brings two new Fiori applications to your launchpad:

-- FT Applications (with core relation: To-be catalogs) – for keeping “To-be” records of applications in scope
+- FT Applications (with relation: To-be catalogs) – for keeping “To-be” records of applications in scope

-- FT Catalogs (with core relation: To-be apps) – for keeping “To-be” records of catalogs in scope
+- FT Catalogs (with relation: To-be apps) – for keeping “To-be” records of catalogs in scope

 Fiori Tracker Core group tiles